matthias-reis/carda-gatsby/content/articles/2022/06/playlist-juli-2022.md

 <YouTube id="_yl7QIvD6n4" />

-## ...And You Will Know Us by The Trail Of Dead – "No Confidence" (Vorauskopplung vom Album "XI: Bleed Here Now")
+## And You Will Know Us by The Trail Of Dead – "No Confidence" (Vorauskopplung vom Album "XI: Bleed Here Now")

 Diese guten alten Bekannten hat Matze auf die Liste gesetzt: